eligrubb/zecrecy/README.md

 **Choose unmanaged when:**

-- You need more control over memory allocation strategies
+- You're working with complicated lifetimes need more control over memory allocation strategies
 - You're integrating with existing memory management systems
 - You're building performance-critical code where allocator passing is preferred
 - You want to minimize struct size (no stored allocator)